Discover the fascinating Land of the Rising Sun at the 2021 Japanese Grand Prix on October 8-10. The best things to see and do near Suzuka Circuit.

 There is nothing noteworthy to see or do in the industrial areas surrounding the Suzuka circuit.
-It’s better to stay in nearby Nagoya or Osaka, where there is much more going on.
+It’s better to stay in nearby Nagoya or a little further away in Osaka, where there is much more going on.
 When planning your Japanese Grand Prix holiday, try and add at least a few days away from the track to explore the country; Japan offers a fascinating blend of natural beauty, ancient traditions and history contrasted with high-tech modern cities and a unique culture.

 Things to do in Nagoya

 Most travel guides do not give Nagoya the attention it deserves.
 As the fourth most populated city in Japan, there are plenty of things to see and do in the city.
+Situated 65km from the Suzuka circuit, it’s the perfect base for your Grand Prix weekend.
 For more travel info on Nagoya, check Japan Guide and Nagoya Info.

-Within the walls of Nagoya Castle lies a fantastic museum that displays armour from the Edo period, fusama-e (painting on sliding doors) and other creative works that survived the bombing during World War II.
-It’s open from 09:00-17:00 and entry costs around US$5 entry.
-You can also visit the Ninomaru Garden, located east of the castle, which is home to an original Japanese-style garden.
-To get to Nagoya Castle, alight at the Shiyakusho (City Hall) Station on the Meijo Line or the Sengen-cho Station on the Tsurumai Line.
-If you are taking the bus, stop at the Nagoyajo Seimon-Mae bus stop.
+Within the walls of Nagoya Castle lies a fantastic museum that displays armor from the Edo period, fusama-e (painting on sliding doors) and other creative works.
+It’s open from 09:00-16:30 and entry costs around US$5.
+You can also visit the Ninomaru Garden nearby.
+To get there by train, alight at the Shiyakusho Station on the Meijo Line or the Sengen-cho Station on the Tsurumai Line.
+By bus, alight at the Nagoyajo Seimon-Mae stop.

 The Aichi Prefecture is known for its unagi (freshwater eel), so it’s no wonder that Nagoya’s traditional meal – known as hitsumubushi – is a bowl of rice with slices of grilled eel.
 Some of the best hitsumubushi can be found at Atsuta Horaiken – it is about a 7-minute walk away from the Tenma-Cho Station on the Meijo Line.
 Expect to pay around $10-15 USD for a serving.